 Enough time has since passed, however, for U.S. courts to have stated quite clearly that a legal obligation exists between the U.S. sponsor and the sponsored immigrant.

-Another issue on lawyers' minds has been whether the contract principle of "mitigation of damages" might apply.
+Another issue on lawyers' minds has been whether the contract principle of "mitigation of damages" might apply in this situation.
 Some hoped that courts would eventually hold that the immigrant should make reasonable efforts to find a job and become self-supporting before claiming the full support amount from the sponsor.

 However, the law on this has gone in the other direction.
 In the case of Zhu v.
-Deng, for example, the North Carolina Supreme Court noted that nothing in the law, regulations, or even the USCIS forms suggests such a duty.
-Thus, drawing also on similar past cases, it held that there's no duty to mitigate damages in I-864 cases.
+Deng, for example, the North Carolina Supreme Court noted that nothing in U.S. immigration law or regulations, or even the USCIS forms, suggests such a duty.
+Thus, drawing also on similar past cases, it held that there is no duty for the immigrant to mitigate damages in I-864 cases.

-U.S. sponsors have brought lawsuits about the unfairness of being forced to shell out money to someone who is doing fine living with a new romantic partner, a relation, or someone else.
+U.S. sponsors have brought lawsuits about the unfairness of being forced to shell out money to someone who is doing fine living with a new romantic partner, a relation, or someone else in the United States.
 So far, that hasn't worked.

 The federal Ninth Circuit Court of Appeals addressed a situation like this, where a U.S. citizen husband (a well-to-do real estate agent), sued because his former wife had moved in with her adult son, who was supporting her at a level above the poverty line.
 (The case is Erler v.
 Erler, 2016 U.S. App.
 LEXIS 10361 (9th Cir.
 June 8, 2016).)